dzigibro/WalletTaser/README.md

 - Console summary with vampire detection (parasitic vendors)
 - Browser dashboard with inline chart previews, text snippets, and one-click secure cleanup of generated artefacts
+- First-run vendor coaching: tag repeat spend as NEED or WANT, skip when lazy, and wipe tags any time for full control

 ## 🐍 Requirements